 The Motorola has an average EMF reading of 2.24 when placed 6 ft from the reader.
-This is the 3rd highest for the dedicated monitors.
+This reading is one of the highest for dedicated monitors.
 The parent unit, which is usually closer to parents by their bed at night, had an average reading of around 3 when placed 3 ft from the reader/parent's head.

 The Motorola feels dated and doesn't offer the basic features we think most parents will be looking for.
 It has an older look and feel, with disappointing sound and one of the lowest video quality scores in the group.
 Given the mid-range price, we think most parents will be disappointed with a product from Motorola being so lackluster.
 There are better scoring and performing dedicated options in this group.